FUSION F1 Racing League Rules

 - 1st offence a verbal warning.

-- 3rd offence once weeks ban from TeamSpeak and 1 race ban.
+- The 2nd offence one week ban from TeamSpeak and 1 race ban.

-Once you have reach the 4th level the committee will then decide if you are allowed to return to the league in any future season.
+Once you have reached the 4th level the committee will then decide if you are allowed to return to the league in any future season.